astronomer/docs/software/import-idp-groups.md

 Save this configuration and push it to your platform as described in [Apply a Platform Config Change](apply-platform-config.md).

-## Step 2: Add a Group Claim to Your IDP Group
+## Step 2: Add a group claim to your IDP group

 To add your IDP group to Astronomer as a Team, Astronomer needs to be able to recognize the IDP group through a group claim and assign members from the group through tokens.